dmontagu/postgis-exploration/README.md

   * While I had some geometric justification for this formula, ultimately it was just a heuristic that did a good job of pushing the solution toward following ridges and other more level paths

-From there, I just computde the shortest path via the pgr_bdDijkstra function from pgRouting (an implementation of bidirectional Dijkstra's algorithm for computing the shortest path in the graph.)
+From there, I just computed the shortest path via the pgr_bdDijkstra function from pgRouting (an implementation of bidirectional Dijkstra's algorithm for computing the shortest path in the graph.)

 This logic is contained in [sql/routing/routing.sql](sql/routing/routing.sql).